illusion-HOPE/illusion-HOPE.github.io/_pages/reflections.md

 ---

 Here are writings giving discriptions of my feeling about my mess life in Xiamen University.
-If you are interested in these, my weChat official account ***Light in Dark*** welcomes you to follow.
+If you are interested in these, my WeChat official account ***Light in Dark*** welcomes you to follow.

 ## Essays and Opinions